Windows Tweaks Logo Microsoft PC Help - 02 blue red

 The automatic deletion of Pagefile.sys at every shutdown can increase security on systems on which sensitive data is processed.

-Automatic deletion at every shutdown ensures that this data is no longer accessible at the next start.
+The automatic deletion at each shutdown ensures that this data is no longer accessible at the next startup.

 Instructions for the registry editor (regedit)